dschalk/score2/README.md

 Students and anyone who wants to brush up on arithmetic are encouraged to look for mistakes in the computer generated lists of solutions.
 Does 15-(-5)=20 look right?.
 What about 2+(3_(4/(2/3)))=20?
 They are both correct.
 4/(2/3) = 4_3/2 = 12/2 = 6; 3*6 = 18; and 18+2 = 20.
 You have to solve the innermost equations first, methodically working your way out

 Players can easily change the dice and/or the goal.
 There is also a place to experiment.
-See how you can make '20' with 9, 9, 9, and 9.
+See how you can make '20' with 9, 9, 9, and 9 on the right side of the browser display, or click "CALCULATE" on the left side in order to see solutions to random rolls.

 ## How The Game Was Developed
 by David Schalk

+### Background
+My son Alexander (a/k/a "Alex") taught me the game of score when he was in the fifth grade.
+We used four dice - two six-sided, one twelve-sided, and one twenty-sided - and a one-minute hour glass.
+There were three ways to gain a point.
+One way was to be the first to call out "Score!" and then quickly show how the number "20" could be made in two or three steps using addition, subtraction, multiplication, division, and/or concatenation.
+Another way is to call out "Impossible!" and turn over the hour glass.
+If the sand runs out before anyone can show a solution, you gain one point.
+If someone finds a solution before the time is up, that player gains a point and the player who called "Impossible!" loses two points.

+I was curious about how many rolls actually were impossible to solve, so I wrote a PHP program to find them.
+Then I wrote a real time, multi-player Websockets version in Node.js.
+As I added features, I started seeing erratic performance due to events occurring out of order, but that was remedied by implementing promises.
+The server does not store data.
+The browsers keep score under the hood, periodically sending names and scores to the server which in turn broadcasts the scoreboard information to all players.
+I quit work on it when I decided to create a Haskell version, so it hasn't progressed past a beta version which is online at score.nodejitsu.com and available at github.com/dschalk/score.

+### The Haskell Version
 I started with the chat example at github.com/wai/wai-websockets.
 It is Jasper Van der Jeugt 's websockets adapted to the warp web server.
 The routine work of the chat server is receiving messages from individual browsers and broadcasting them to all participants.
 The server also parses sign-in messages to make sure the format is correct and there are no duplicate player names.
 The server keeps a list of participants in a Haskell programming language container called an 'MVar', and replaces the list with a new, up-to-date list whenever there is a disconnect, score change, group membership change, or a new sign-in.

 I modified the wai-websockets chat application's participant list to include scores and group affiliations in addition to names.
 Whenever the list is replaced, the server broadcasts a line of text interspersed with 'br' in brackets and the prefix 'CB#$42'.
-The browsers intercept these messages and divert them away from the chat message section and into the scoreboard.
+The browsers intercept these messages and divert them away from the chat message section and into the scoreboard div.

-Message prefixes are in the format 'Cx#42' where 'x' is some capital letter.
+Message prefixes are in the format 'XY#42' where 'x' and 'y' are capital letters.
 None of these go into the chat message section.
 They contain data and instructions controlling the flow of the game.
+Websockets messages are either Javascript strings coming out of the browsers or Haskell Text coming out of the server.
+Browsers see the incoming messages as Strings, which they split into an array named "gameArray", and distribute according to their prefixes.
+Messages usually begin with a prefix, group, and name so they can be routed to the appropriate groups, sometimes with messages about who did what.
+After that, there might be new dice, a list of solution, a scorebeard update, or an active player groups update.

-Application messages are either Javascript strings or Haskell Text.
-Browsers split comma-separated strings arriving at the browser into an array named "gameArray", and distribute the elements according to their prefixes.
-The prefix is the first item in gameArray; i.e., gameArray[0]. gameArray[1] is the name of the sender's group, and gameArray[2] is the sender's name.
-The other array items vary according to the purpose of the message.
-Scoreboard messages, which are prefixed by 'CB#$42', contain items separated by HTML line break code rather tham commas.
-Everything after the prefix is formatted HTML, ready for insertion in the score board display, so there is no need for the gameArray list corresponding to prefix 'CB#$42'.
+The prefix is the first item in gameArray; i.e., gameArray[0]. gameArray[1] is the name of the sender's group, and gameArray[2] is the sender's name. gameArray[3] is named "extra".
+The content of extra and the other list items vary according to the purpose of the message.
+Scoreboard messages, which are prefixed by 'CB#$42', contain the usual group and name elements, and "extra" is a string of formatted HTML sent by the server, ready for insertion in the score board display.

 ### Initiation Stage
-The game interface in the browsers responds to invisible text messages transmitted by the server.
-Javascript interprets these as strings, and the strings it sends become text before they are used in the server application.
-Chat messages sent to the server are broadcast to all participating browsers.
-Game control messages cause the server to broadcast messages, but not necessarily the messages that were received.
+The game interface in the browsers responds to invisible Text messages transmitted by the server and received as Strings.
+Chat messages sent to the server are broadcast to all participating browsers which then filter them according to player groups.
+Game control messages prompt the server to broadcast messages, but unlike chat messages, the messages coming out of the server might not be the the unaltered message the server received.
 For example, messages prefixed by 'CA#$42' prompt the server to broadcast a random dice roll.
-These are screened by the browser to make sure they are displayed browsers of players belonging to the group of the sender, and ignored by the others.
+These are screened by the browsers to make sure they are displayed only in the browsers of players belonging to the group of the sender, and ignored by other groups.

 A player joins the game by entering a name in a form.
 Here is the Javascript form code: